A Farewell to Arms, a novel by Ernest Hemingway, set during the Italian campaign of World War I.

 The film received Academy Awards for Best Cinematography and Best Sound, and was nominated for Best Picture and Best Art Direction.

-In 1960, the film entered the public domain (in the USA) due to the failure of the last claimant, United Artists, to renew its copyright registration in the 28th year after publication.
+In 1960, the film entered the public domain (in the USA) due to the failure of United Artists, to renew its copyright registration in the 28th year after publication.

 The original Broadway play starred Glenn Anders and Elissa Landi.